 OCBC Frank Card v.
 UOB EVOL Card

 UOB YOLO Card appeals to young adults with curated nightlife privileges plus cashback on dining, entertainment, and Grab (8% weekends, 3% weekdays).
 Cardholders earn 3% on online fashion spend and up to 13% on select online travel bookings.
-As with OCBC Frank Card, general spend earns 0.3% rebate and earnings are capped at S$60/month.
+As with OCBC Frank Card, general spend earns 0.3% rebate with no earnings cap.
 However, there is a S$600 minimum and S$192.6 fee.
 Consumers prioritising no-fee cashback might prefer OCBC Frank Card.

 OCBC Frank Card v.
 Citi SMRT Card